shellyw8542/apcsa-freedom-project/prep/presentation.md

 ## Process
 * Our plan didn't go accordingly to the way we expected it to, so we planned to change our goal of the game to make it best fit for us
+* Our main struggle was the GitHub collaboration and pulling/pushing
 * Our MVP:
 Player movement
 Enemies